andreykuzmenko/apps/leadcase-terms-of-service.md

 This section sets out the specific terms and conditions of the use of the App on Android-based mobile devices (the “Leadcase’s Android App“) a nd applies between you and Leadcase:

-(i) Google Inc (“Google“) provides Google Play, where you download the Yomento’s Android App.
+(i) Google Inc (“Google“) provides Google Play, where you download the Leadcase’s Android App.

 (ii) You hereby undertake to use the Leadcase’s Android App solely in accordance with Google’s applicable terms of Google Play.